 - Lunch Break: picnic or hop on the shuttle to Zion Lodge at stop 5

 - Canyon Overlook: the drive over to the east of the park, where the Canyon Overlook trail is located, takes about 20 minutes.
 It follows the Zion – Mount Carmel Highway, a stunning drive which passes through a series of switchbacks before reaching the Zion – Mt Carmel Tunnel.
 Continue a little further past the Canyon Overlook trail head and make a stop at Checkerboard.
-Read more on our Canyon Overlook hike – click here to read!
+Read more on our Canyon Overlook hike.

 - Angels Landing: take the first shuttle of the day to Stop 6, The Grotto, for an early morning hike to the iconic Angels Landing, one of the most challenging trails in Zion (5 hours).
 If you plan to hike Angels Landing then you don’t need to include Scout Lookout as a separate hike on day 1 as Angels Landing follows the same trail as far as Scout Lookout before branching off to Angels Landing.
-Read more on our Angels Landing hike – click here to read!
+Read more about hiking Angels Landing here.

 Zion itinerary tip: Angels Landing is an adrenaline inducing hike which follows a narrow ridge with huge drops on either side.
 We find the trail much more pleasant when crowds are low and so highly recommend an early start on the hike.